Aoi no Ue: Noh and Buddhism

 Buddhism is one of the most popular religions and is believed by many people.
 Buddhism arrived in Japan from Korea and China in the sixth century.
 Although it was ordinated a thousand years ago in India.
 More than half of the Buddhists believe that people's illness and sickness, such as misfortunes was from the past spirits, and herbal medicine was one of the medications that were believed to save people.
 Such as the story of Aoi no Ue in The Tale of Genji, Aoi no Ue's family tried to save her life by the way Buddhism treats other spiritual sicknesses.
-Lady Murasaki, the author of The Tale of Genji, also believes in Buddhism (Mahayana Buddhism) and other stories in The Tale of Genji includes many stories relating to Buddhism.
+Lady Murasaki, the author of The Tale of Genji, was a follower of the Mahayana Buddhism herself; many other stories in The Tale of Genji relate to Buddhism.
 There are a lot of Buddhism stories played in Noh which is traditional Japanese entertainment, and The Tale of Genji is one of the most popular Noh in Japan.